Provisdom/date/README.md

 This library uses "ticks" (1/1144 of a microsecond) as the base unit for time.
 This precise unit was carefully chosen to ensure accuracy in date/time calculations:

 - 400 years = 146,097 days
-- Divisible by 2^12 and all numbers through 16
+- Divisible by 2^12 and all integers 1-16
 - Avoids precision loss in most time period partitioning operations

 ### 2070 as Epoch